 In our reading from Henry Nowen, he also cautions us against rejecting the darkness.
 We are cautioned against planning too far ahead, of being so busy planning our lives that we cease to live them.
 Nowen reminds us that we only need enough light to take the next step, to trust that there will be enough to take the next one, and that we will continue to get just the light we need to move forward.
 In this he says we will be free to live in joy and surprise with less anxiety about what is coming next.
-For Nowen we let go of our fear of the dark, our anxiety about what we don’t know or can’t see and then we are free to live fully in the present.
+For Nowen when we let go of our fear of the dark and our anxiety about what we don’t know or can’t see then we are free to live fully in the present.

 That is where sitting in the dark, being still may bring forth a bigger dream than we could do with all our planning.
 Sitting in the dark may allow us to leave room for Spirit, for inspiration, for our authentic selves to come out of hiding and show us something that the light could not.
 Parker Palmer when talking about the authentic self, the soul, describes it as shy.
 Our authentic self after having been pushed aside for so long, cannot be chased out.
 One must wait, one must prove oneself trustworthy, and then the authentic self, which has so long waited, will show itself.
 Darkness allows for that.
 It slows us down.
 There is a natural silence and quiet that comes with the dark.
 It invites forth what has been hidden.

 Is the dark calling to you?
 Is it calling to all of us?
 Is it time to spend some time in the dark, listening to the silence, watching the shadows?
-Are you needing a time of rest, lying fallow until what is next is ready?
+Are we needing a time of rest, lying fallow until what is next is ready?
 What is waiting to born in you?
 What is waiting to be born in us?
 What seeds are you planting?
 What seeds can we plant together?
 Are the seeds just beginning their long journey to becoming a plant or a flower or a wonderful fruit or vegetable?
 Are the seeds you planted almost ready to burst the surface and into the light?
 What is it you are waiting for in this season of darkness?
 What are we waiting for?
 What might our sharing our vulnerability, our story, opening up authentically, bring forth in us this year?

-I invite each of you as 2014 comes to an end, as the season of winter and darkness is just beginning to take the time to sit in the darkness.
-I invite you to wait in the dark and discover what is there waiting for us.
+I invite each of us as 2015 comes to an end, as the season of winter and darkness is just beginning, to take the time to sit in the darkness.
+I invite us to wait in the dark and discover what is there waiting for us.
 I invite us to sit in this darkness together and see what light emerges.
-Maybe it is a dream long delayed or one that you could have never imagined.
+Maybe it is a dream long delayed or one that we could have never imagined.
 Maybe it will be a time of rest and renewal; a time to simply step back from the busyness and brightness of the days, to discover the quiet and rest of the dark.
 And remember you do not have to sit alone, being vulnerable and scared is easier when we hold the hands of others and just think how much better finding the light will be when it can be shared with those who have witnessed your journey in the darkness.